-Gamification and escape rooms are pretty much the most popular words in education.
+Classroom gamification and escape rooms are pretty much the most popular words in education.
 One of the creative teaching methods are educational games.
 When hearing the word “game”, students suddenly straighten their backs and stop talking.
 Yes, you only need one miraculous word to get a quiet classroom.

 In this post, I’m going to show you how to create a breakout classroom or ‘Escape the classroom’ game yourself.
 You can even add interesting lesson content to make it more than just a game.
 I will also give your some good escape the classroom examples.
 These are available for you to use right away.
 Just share the link with your students and they can get started.

 Choices to make in a classroom escape room

 Before you start designing your escape the classroom activity, there are a few things you have to consider.

 The first thing you need to know is that the goal isn’t always to escape from the classroom.
 You can change the goal to anything you want.
 More important is that students can’t finish the game if they don’t find the right clues or can’t solve the riddles.
 Here’s a list with breakout goals:

 - Escape the classroom